OFN-Switzerland/nenana-landingpage/README.md

-# NeNaNa Landingpage PWA
+# Ne'Na'Na Landingpage PWA

-This is the landing page PWA for the NeNaNa project.
+This is the landing page PWA for the Ne'Na'Na project.
 It provides a store selection interface to OpenFoodNetwork and manages user registration for OFN hubs.

 ## Project Overview

-NeNaNa Box is a project that connects users with local OpenFoodNetwork (OFN) hubs where they can purchase local food products.
+Ne'Na'Na Box is a project that connects users with local OpenFoodNetwork (OFN) hubs where they can purchase local food products.
 This landing page serves as an entry point for users to:

 1. Select their preferred pickup location/store
 2. Register for a new account with their chosen hub